energy-savings-scheme/openfisca-nsw-ess-sandbox/README.md

 ## Initialising

-You'll need to rename the openfisca_nsw_ess_core directory to the name of your extension.
+You'll need to rename the openfisca_nsw_ess_sandbox directory to the name of your extension.
 Also edit README.md, MANIFEST.in, setup.py & Makefile, and replace $EXT_NAME with the name of your extension.
-Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-ess_core is shortened to "ess_core".
+Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-ess_sandbox is shortened to "ess_sandbox".
 This just makes it easier to switch to the virtual env.